21.4.07

 Alters Liberty Score by +14%

-“Liberty is important because it allows everyone to become the best they can be and live a life to which they are best suited.
-Naturally there are some limits to liberty but it is among the most important of principles.”
+"Liberty is important because it allows everyone to become the best they can be and live a life to which they are best suited.
+Naturally there are some limits to liberty but it is a vital human condition."

 Alters Liberty Score by +7%